INTERNATIONAL CHEFS CONGRESS:

 EVENT BRANDING + VISUAL IDENTITY

 ART DIRECTION + DESIGN OF 300 PAGE COOKBOOK & CONGRESS GUIDE

 The International Chefs Congress is widely considered the most crucial meeting of restaurant professionals in the US, hosted annually by publisher and culinary community incubator StarChefs in New York City.
 This year's theme, "Cook Your Culture", celebrates America's rich immigrant food culture and the individual histories and experiences that make today's cooks.
-The Congress featured events like "Bad Hombres y Mujeres" (a presentation of dishes from Mexican immigrant chefs), "Mofongo Master Class", "Cultural Appropriation in Food", and "All in the Family", where chefs prepared dishes based on family recipes.
+The Congress featured events like "Bad Hombres y Mujeres", "Mofongo Master Class", "Cultural Appropriation in Food", and "All in the Family", where chefs prepared dishes based on family recipes.

 Clockwise: The ICC mailed invitation folded out in to a beautiful poster; Envelopes for correspondence with VIPs; VIP stationary, the mailed invitations folded up; the ICC cookbook.

 The annual cookbook is the largest asset produced for the event.
-Past editions had been a little sterile, I wanted to do a 180 and cram this edition with colorful spreads, illustration, and big, beautiful photos!
-A spacious, super clean layout system allowed for this controlled chaos without feeling cluttered.
+Past editions had been a little sterile; I wanted to do a 180 and cram this edition with colorful spreads, illustration, and big, gorgeous photos.
+A spacious, super clean layout system allowed for this controlled chaos without feeling cluttered or overwhelming.

 These illustration pages served as dividers for sections of the cookbook, which is separated in to categories based on the presenters the recipes came from.
-The first page represents the restauranteur/business section, while the right page is from the pastry section.
+Each item on the page represents a specific presentation.
+These two pages lead the restauranteur/business and pastry sections, respectively.